MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-binding/data-binding-in-depth.md

 In this article, we will describe the Windows App SDK data binding features for the APIs that reside in the [**Microsoft.UI.Xaml.Data** namespace](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.data).

+> [!NOTE]
+> This topic describes data binding features in detail.
+For a short, practical introduction, see [Data binding overview](data-binding-overview.md).

 ## Important APIs

 - [**{x:Bind} markup extension**](/windows/uwp/xaml-platform/x-bind-markup-extension)